-It is important to act within the time limits or you could lose arrears of benefit or find you cannot challenge the decision at all.
+It is important to act within the time limits, but it is possible to make a late application for an MR, see section 3.1.1.
 You can ask for the MR over the telephone, but you should confirm your request in writing and keep a copy of it.
-If you claim Universal Credit, you can make this request via your online journal.
+If you claim UC, you can make this request via your online journal.
+It is a good idea to copy or take a screen shot of your online journal if you can, to keep a record.

 Explain why you think the decision is wrong and send any extra evidence you have.
-If you cannot send this straight away, you should be given up to one month to send extra evidence.
+You should be given up to one month to send extra evidence.
 This time limit can be extended at the decision maker's discretion.

-Written statement of reasons - not HMRC tax credit decisions
+Written statement of reasons

-If the decision letter does not include reasons for the decision made, you can ask DWP or the local authority for a 'written statement of reasons'.
+If the decision letter does not include reasons for the decision made, you can ask for a 'written statement of reasons'.
 You must do this within one month of the date of the decision.
 If you ask for the written statement and it is provided within the one-month period, the dispute period is extended by 14 days.
 If it is provided afterwards, the dispute period is extended to 14 days from the date it is provided.

-You cannot always tell from the decision letter whether reasons are included.
-The written statement you are sent might not explain the decision fully, so try to ask for the MR within the time limit, even if you also ask for written reasons.
+It might not be clear that reasons are included in the decision letter.
+The statement you are sent might not explain the decision fully, so try to ask for the MR within the time limit, even if you also ask for written reasons.